-At Trailhead Estate Planning, we can also:
+At Trailhead Estate Planning, I can also:

 Probate law and probate administration address how to wrap-up the affairs of someone who has died and transfer any remaining assets to other individuals.
 This is also called "Estate Administration," or more simply, an "Estate."
 If you've heard about someone being an "Executor" an "Administrator" or a "Personal Representative" for an estate, this is what they're doing.